 Padar Island, simply put, is out of this world!
 It’s arguably the most famous island in Indonesia, boasting a landscape that looks like a scene out of Jurassic Park.

 Pulau Padar (Pulau meaning island) is the third largest of the Komodo Islands which resides between Komodo Island and Rinca Island.
 All three form part of the Komodo National Park which is famous for its Komodo dragons that give the park its name.

-Padar is a stunningly beautiful island and one of the only places in the world where you can find pink, black, and white sand beaches all on one island.
+Padar Island Indonesia is one of the only places in the world where you can find pink, black, and white sand beaches all on one island.

 I have put together this complete visitor’s guide of Pulau Padar including where it is, how to get here, and what to expect when you arrive!